kmacedovarela/kogito-workshop/build-decision-service-logic.md

 ### Challenge description

 > A **Cart** contains multiple items, an item is defined by a _category_ and a _price_.
 The outcome of the decision is the **Final Price** of the cart.
 A first discount is evaluated on every item in the cart depending on the category: for the _food_ category, the discount is 5% if the price is more than 19 otherwise 2%; for all other categories the discount is 10% if the price is more than 15.
+Finally, if the overall amount of the cart (after the item discount) is more than 70 then apply an extra discount of 10%.

 Start creating the file: `discount.dmn` inside the project created in the previous hands on.